JuliaSmoothOptimizers/AdaptiveRegularization.jl/README.md

 Several ARC and TR optimization solvers.

+This branch contains the implementation of in the file utils/ldlt\_symm.jl

 ## Purpose
 This package implement several Trust-Region and ARC methods to solve the unconstrained problem